I know, I know. You’re thinking that I’m just telling you to use contracts because I’m a lawyer.

 Again, clients do not know what is expected.
 Use the contract with your policies to educate and hold clients accountable to what is expected for a beneficial and successful photographer/client relationship.
-Sometimes clients may want to have the rules bent for them, especially if a repeat client, friend or family.
+Sometimes clients may want to have the rules bent for them, especially if a repeat client, friend, or family member.
 Having a formal contract is a great way to ease that awkward conversation.

 3. Holds photographer accountable

-Just the contract should outline what is expected of the client to hold them accountable the contract should outline what to expect from the photographer to hold them accountable as well.
-Same as #2
+Just as the contract should outline what is expected of the client to hold them accountable, the contract should outline what to expect from the photographer to hold them accountable as well.
+Same as #2 🙂

 4. Reminds parties of responsibilities